OpenDSA/OpenDSA/RST/en/TJeffrey/Turing.rst

 One way to express functions on natural numbers is to represent a number using :term:`unary notation`.
-(Remember, we are not concerned about is efficient, we are concerned about what is possible.)
+(Remember, we are not concerned about what is efficient, we are concerned about what is possible.)
 In this case, we represent the value 0 as an empty string.
 We say that :math:`f: \mathbb{N} \rightarrow \mathbb{N}`